LeparaLaMapara/phd_research/README.md

 4. How can the models be adapted to different geographic regions with varying flood patterns?

 ## **2. Literature Review**
-- **SSL Techniques:** Review existing SSL techniques such as Contrastive Learning, Predictive Coding, and Masked Image Modeling.
+- **SSL Techniques:** I will review existing SSL techniques such as Contrastive Learning, Predictive Coding, and Masked Image Modeling.
-- **Flood Prediction Models:** Survey traditional methods for flood risk and flood depth prediction, focusing on machine learning and remote sensing data.
+- **Flood Prediction Models:** I plan to survey traditional methods for flood risk and flood depth prediction, focusing on machine learning and remote sensing data.
-- **Multimodal Learning:** Investigate strategies for combining satellite imagery and reanalysis data, including early fusion, late fusion, and hybrid approaches.
+- **Multimodal Learning:** My goal is to investigate strategies for combining satellite imagery and reanalysis data, including early fusion, late fusion, and hybrid approaches.

 ## **3. Datasets**
 ### **Reanalysis Data:**